um-logo

 a group of logos on a white background

-The Apparel Industry is worth $1.79 trillion and accounts for 16% of the world’s GDP.
-The apparel waters have a lot of big fishes and this post is dedicated to them.
+The Apparel Industry is worth $1.84 trillion and accounts for 16% of the world’s GDP.
+The apparel waters have a lot of big fish, and this post is dedicated to them.

-All the values have been updated with the latest financial quarter.
+All the values have been updated with the latest financial year of each company.

 Biggest Clothing Brands As per Market Cap

-Louis Vuitton is the biggest clothing company in the world in terms of Market Cap with $392.66 billion.
-This massive market cap also makes it the 22nd biggest company in the world.
+Louis Vuitton is the biggest clothing company in the world as of 2025 in terms of Market Cap with $282.97 billion.
+This massive market cap also makes it the 33rd biggest company in the world.

 Hermès and Inditex (Parent of Zara) are the second and third biggest clothing companies globally by market cap.